-- 1. Course Outcomes - Demonstrate body control, visual fluidity and purpose in movement for dramatic plays and musicals through the use and understanding of movement theories at an introductory level.
+- 1. ILOs - ISLO 2.
+Broad Knowledge Demonstrate an understanding of the core concepts and methods in the sciences, humanities, and arts. - 3.
+Course Outcomes - 4.
+Through skills assessment and examinations, the successful student will be able to demonstrate body control, visual fluidity and purpose in movement for dramatic plays and musicals through the use and understanding of movement theories at an intermediate level